openstack/python-troveclient/README.rst

                              Deletes a security group rule.
          secgroup-list       Lists all security groups.
-         secgroup-show       Shows details about a security group. show                Show details of an instance.
+         secgroup-show       Shows details about a security group. show                Shows details of an instance.
          user-create         Creates a user.
          user-delete         Deletes a user from the instance. user-grant-access   Grants access to a database(s) for a user.